powsybl/powsybl-dynawo/docs/dynamic_simulation/base-additional-models.md

 ## Additional models
 Additional models allow advanced user to test new Dynawo models that are not already implemented in powsybl-dynawo.
-Additional models can be set in [Dynawo simulation parameters](configuration.md#additionalModelsFile) with a JSON file.
+Additional models can be set in [Dynawo simulation parameters](configuration.md#additionalmodelsfile) with a JSON file.

 ### Minimal configuration
-To add a dynamic model, the `lib` name have to be written in an existing category.
+To add a dynamic model, the `lib` name has to be written in an existing category.
 For example:
 ```json
 {